getporter/azure-plugins/README.md

 ## Secrets

-Secrets plugins allow Porter to inject secrets into credential sets.
+Secrets plugins allow Porter to inject secrets into credential or parameter sets.

-For example, if your team has a shared key vault with a database password, you can use the keyvault plugin to inject it as a credential when you install a bundle.
+For example, if your team has a shared key vault with a database password, you can use the keyvault plugin to inject it as a credential or parameter when you install a bundle.

 ### Key Vault

-The `azure.keyvault` plugin resolves credentials against secrets in Azure Key Vault.
+The `azure.keyvault` plugin resolves credentials or parameters against secrets in Azure Key Vault.

 1. Open, or create, `~/.porter/config.toml`
 1. Add the following lines to activate the Azure keyvault secrets plugin: